samidakhani/enforcer-maven-rule/README.md

 # enforcer-maven-rule
-   A customized rule for maven-enforcer-plugin to check if the machine is connected to network.
+   A customized rule for maven-enforcer-plugin to check if the **machine is connected to network**.

 # Usage
    		   <plugin>